Skip to main content

 7. Select Review + Create > Create

-1. Open avdws-prod > Diagnostic settings > Add diagnostic setting
+1. Open avdws-prod > Diagnostic settings.

-2. Name it diag-avdws-prod
+2. Name it diag-avdws-prod.

-4. Check Send to Log Analytics workspace and select law-avd-usgovva
+4. Check Send to Log Analytics workspace and select law-avd-usgovva (or your reused tenant SIEM workspace).

-5. Set Destination table to Resource specific
+5. Set Destination table to Resource specific.

-6. Select Save
+6. Select Save.

-Step 6: Create the AVD Host Pool
+Step 7: Create the AVD Host Pool

 1. Navigate to Azure Virtual Desktop > Host pools > Create